KaterinaGalkina/TextAnalytics/README.md

 # TextAnalytics

-Text mining and sentiment analysis in R on The Princess of Mars, including preprocessing, word clouds, and topic modeling.
+Text analytics project in R using The Princess of Mars dataset.
+Includes preprocessing, word frequency analysis, dendrograms, word clouds, sentiment analysis (Syuzhet, Bing, NRC), and unsupervised topic modeling with topicmodels and textmineR.

+The project contains the source code, the book text, and a report describing the complete text analysis.